smarchini/hybrid-fenwick-tree/README.md

 # Hybrid Compact Fenwick Tree and its applications for dynamic rank and selection

-Different implementations of the [Fenwick tree] data structure to aim for a better performace through cache efficiency and compression.
+Different implementations of the [Fenwick tree] data structure to aim for a better performance through cache efficiency and compression.
 Those implementations are then applied to build an efficient data structure for dynamic [rank/select dictionaries].